 with Cristina Reyes-Schleifer Sound Practitioner Wednesday, July 22 7:00-8:30 pm Registration is required.
 Click the link below to reserve a space for Sound Experience. https://www.pawlingfreelibrary.org/event/sound-experience-for-your-body-mind-and-soul-4/2020-07-22/ Immerse yourself in the soothing waves of sound Reduce muscle tension and stress Enter a deep meditative state Enhance your awareness Feel lighter and energized The sound of Tibetan singing bowls, tuning forks, chimes, bells and gongs will open up a new dimension in your life.
 Note: Wearing headphones or earbuds is recommended for this presentation.

-The library reverted to contactless checkout only on December 27th.
-Patrons are not permitted to enter our buildings.
+We re-opened to the public on February 12th.
 Contactless checkout is available Tuesdays through Sundays.
-Contactless checkout can be scheduled using the myLibro app, the webform https://tinyurl.com/courtyardcheckout or by calling the library at (845) 855-3444 or emailing email@example.com Our laptop is available to checkout for up to 24 hours at a time.
+Contactless checkout can be scheduled using the myLibro app, the webform https://tinyurl.com/courtyardcheckout or by calling the library at (845) 855-3444 or emailing firstname.lastname@example.org Our laptop is available to checkout for up to 24 hours at a time.
 If you would like to schedule a contactless checkout of the laptop, you will need to schedule both a checkout time and a drop off time to return the laptop.
 You are encouraged to return any checked out items to the library’s two book drops.
 (One is in front of the library building, and the other is outside the Holmes Whaley Lake Civic Association.)
 For details about our re-opening policies and procedures, please visit our re-opening page: https://www.pawlingfreelibrary.org/re-opening-information/ If you have a large number of book donations to drop off, please text Karen at (845) 600-5031 to arrange a drop off time.